You can use G Suite Password Sync (GSPS) to update your users' Google passwords directly from Microsoft Active Directory. Learn more about GSPS.

 - Click Security.

-- Click Set up single sign-on (SSO).
+- Click Set up single sign-on (SSO) with a third party IdP.

 - In the Change password URL field, enter the URL of the page you created in step 1.